Bā Duàn Jǐn : Supporting the sky

-Eight Pieces of Brocade Qi gong, No. 1
+Eight Pieces of Brocade Qi Gong, No. 1

 This article is the first in a series of eight, each dealing with an exercise from the suite known as Ba Duan Jin or Eight Pieces of Brocade, one of the best-known and oldest forms of qi gong (see box below).